angelnu/LorawanSensor/README.md

 ## Downlink commands

 Downlink commands are used to query and/or modify the device settings without having to reprogram the flash.
+Each command uses one byte plus optional data depending on the command.
+The commands are implemtented in the `lorawan_process_command` at [lorawan.cpp](src/lorawan.cpp#L188)

+Commands will be queued and transferred to the device after the next uplink transfer.
+Multiple commands can be queued but be carefull not to exceed to the watdown timeout or the device will get reset.

+Commands:
+- 0x00 - READ configuration
+  - Description: Returns the configuration of the device.
+See [device_config_t](src/config.h#L27) for more details on the struct
+  - Additional downlink bytes: none
+  - Example output: 02 03 3C00 05 3C 6400 5802 01 0A 05 FF
+- 0x01 - Reset config to the default
+  - Additional downlink bytes: none
+- 0x02 - Sets the configuration
+  - Additional downlink bytes: config as returned by the 0x00 command
-02033C00053C64005802010A05FF
+  - Example input: 02 02033C00053C64005802010A05FF
+- 0x05 - Read Device UID
+  - Additional downlink bytes: none
+  - Output: 12 bytes with STM32 UID
+- 0x06 - Read firmware GIT commit
+  - Additional downlink bytes: none
+  - Output: ASCII string
+- 0x07 - Read firmware BUILD date
+  - Additional downlink bytes: none
+  - Output: ASCII string

 ## Firmware